Generalized virial theorem for contact Hamiltonian systems

 \subsection{Brownian oscillator}

-We consider the case of Brownian motion wherein, a single particle of mass \(m\) is immersed in a fluid where it experiences both random collisions from the fluid particles and the viscous drag.
+We consider the case of Brownian motion wherein, a single particle of mass $m$ is immersed in a fluid where it experiences both random collisions from the fluid particles and a viscous drag.
 Furthermore, there is a harmonic trap in which the particle moves.
-The random force \(\eta(t)\) is termed as `noise' which as the following statistical properties where \(T\) is the absolute temperature.
-In order to describe it in the framework of time-dependent contact Hamiltonian dynamics, we consider a contact Hamiltonian function of the form given in eqn (\ref{tdf}) with \(F(t) = \eta(t)\).
+The random force $f(t)$ is termed as `noise' which has the following statistical properties: where $\mathcal{T}$ is the absolute temperature and the averaging above is a thermal-average that is consistent with time-averaging due to ergodic hypothesis.
+In order to describe it in the framework of time-dependent contact Hamiltonian dynamics [Sec. (\ref{TDsec})], we consider a contact Hamiltonian function of the form given in Eq. (\ref{tdf}) with $\mathcal{F}(t) = f(t)$.
 The resulting equations of motion are